RukayatJimoh/RukayatJimoh/README.md

-# Hi I am Rukayat, a Data Engineer
+# Hi I am Rukayat, a Data Professional

 Welcome to my Github profile page!
-I am a versatile Data Engineer with a passion for building scalable, efficient and robust pipeline for both batch and real-time data processing.
+I am a versatile data professional, majorly into data analytics but I have experience data engineering and i  ám have  passion for building scalable infrastructure, efficient and robust pipeline for both batch and real-time data processing.
 I also possess strong skill in building and maintaining modern data infrastructure in the cloud, ensuring that data is readily available for various downstream needs.

 ## My Expertise